christopherclary/open-kevin/README.md

 ## Make and share your own Kevin

-Open: Kevin (and porn in general) is about mediation, distribution, and now agency.
-Create your own 1990s obsession.
-By mixing in or replacing Kevin in the folder titled "jpegs".
+Forget Kevin, now you can create your own 1990s obsession.
+Go to the folder titled "jpegs" and mix in your or replace Kevin entirely.
 Femme things up.
 Use photos of your cats.
-Watch your family album go the same way as Kevin — unable to render, awash in a sea of windows.
+See how the application acts differently with your jpegs.

 [Email us](mailto:chris@christopherclary.com) pics and links of how you personalized things.
 We'd love to start a family tree – see where Kevin takes us.